 Mindset Matters: How to practice mindful spending

-No matter where you’re at in your financial journey, anyone can benefit from practicing mindful spending habits—especially in an ever-changing economy.
+No matter where you’re at in your financial journey, anyone can benefit from practicing mindful spending habits.
 Try these eight tips to help you curb impulse buys and unnecessary purchases.

 From one-click online shopping to mobile wallets, paying for goods and services has never been easier.
 Unfortunately, the conveniences we love can also lead to an "out-of-sight, out-of-mind" mentality when it comes to money management.
-And in this uncertain economy, it’s never been more important to look a little closer at your spending habits.
 The good news is with a little mindfulness (you know, the same approach you take with your eating and self-care regime), you can stay on-track with your spending and budgeting habits and help prepare yourself for the future.

 Track your spending

 Make a habit of reviewing all your transactions on a regular basis (weekly, monthly – whatever works best for you).
 This will allow you to monitor where you’re overspending so you can make adjustments – those takeout orders add up!
-For some assistance with this task, download the new U.S. Bank Mobile App, which features a Money Mentorship component that analyzes spending habits and helps you better understand where your money is going.
+For some assistance with this task, download the U.S. Bank Mobile App, which can help you analyze your spending habits and better understand where your money is going.

 Some online retailers implemented one-click buying to combat shopping-cart abandonment.
 In doing so, these companies also made impulse buying way too convenient by allowing purchases with the click of a button.
 Remove the temptation to tap by deactivating one-click purchasing in your account settings.
 And if you’re prone to phone shopping, delete any offending apps altogether.